whoschris/thunderdrunk/README.md

 # Thunderdrunk
 An app to help you play the [Thunderstruck drinking game](https://www.drinkiwiki.com/Thunderstruck).
 Created to address the difficulty in maintainig drinking order on conference calls.
+Enjoy!